munificent/craftinginterpreters/book/optimization.md

 ### Value functions

-The rest of the VM almost always goes through the macros when working with Values, so we are almost done.
-However, there are a couple of functions in the "value" module that peek inside the otherwise black box of Value and work with it's encoding directly.
+The rest of the VM usually goes through the macros when working with Values, so we are almost done.
+However, there are a couple of functions in the "value" module that peek inside the otherwise black box of Value and work with its encoding directly.
 We need to fix those too.

 The first is `printValue()`.
 It has separate code for each value type.
 We no longer have an explicit type enum we can switch on so instead we use a series